flyingdev/pelias-whosonfirst/README.md

 ## Overview

-pelias-whosonfirst is a tool used for importing data from the [Who's On First](https://whosonfirst.org/) project from local files into a Pelias ElasticSearch store.
+pelias-whosonfirst is a tool used for importing data from the [Who's On First](https://whosonfirst.org/) project from local files into a Pelias OpenSearch store.

 ## Requirements